 - The importance of data-driven analysis and optimization

 According to email marketing pro, people read their emails on a mobile device much more often than their a computer.
-If they can’t read your email on a mobile device, they probably won’t.
-Since 54% of emails are read on a mobile device, they need to be optimized for mobile consumption to increase the chances that an email will actually be read by the recipient.
+Therefore, if they can’t read your email on a mobile device, they probably won’t read it at all.
+Considering that 54% of emails are read on a mobile device, they need to be optimized for mobile consumption.
+This optimation increases the chance that an email will actually be read by the recipient.
 Shouldn’t yours?

-A study by UK telecom regulator OfCon4 showed that 81% of smartphone users say that email is the main reason they use their phone (besides making calls.)
+A study by UK telecom regulator OfCom showed that 81% of smartphone users say email is the main reason they use their phone (besides making calls.)
 Why?
-They read email more than they make phone calls.
+Because they read email more than they make phone calls.
 So it’s vitally important to optimize your email so that it can be clearly read on a smartphone.

-In order to have a higher conversion rate, you must send the right message to the right person at the right time.
-If your message doesn’t resonate with the recipient, you’ve wasted your time and theirs.
+To have a higher conversion rate, you must send the right message to the right person at the right time.
+If your message doesn’t resonate, you’ve wasted your time and theirs.
 It’s not that your message and copy was bad.
-The people you sent it to simply weren’t interested, because it wasn’t relevant to them.
+The people you sent it to weren’t interested.
+Why?
+Because it wasn’t relevant to them.

-As a permission-based form of advertising, you don’t waste your efforts broadcasting your message to everyone and anyone.
+A permission-based form of advertising doesn’t waste your efforts.
 Proper segmentation is a high-impact way to improve your email marketing.
-You wouldn’t send an email blast for a dog walking service to cat owners, would you?
+You wouldn’t send an email blast for a dog walking service to cat owners, for instance.
 Put your message in front of the right people who want what you’re offering.

-By building an effective email marketing pro strategy, your inbound marketing is focused on content that you send to interested users.
-Email offers a direct one-to-one relationship that social media (Facebook, LinkedIn, etc.) can’t offer you.
-If your main lead generation is on social media, and they change the rules—or worse, their algorithms as Google does occasionally—your exposure could evaporate overnight.
+By building an effective email marketing pro strategy, your inbound marketing focuses on content that you send to interested users.
+Email offers a direct one-to-one relationship that social media (Facebook, LinkedIn, etc.) can’t provide you.
+If your primary lead generation is on social media, and they change the rules—or worse, their algorithms as Google does occasionally—your exposure could evaporate overnight.

 Again, you wouldn’t just randomly send ads for a dog walking service to a list of cat owners.
 Unless, of course, you knew that they were also dog owners.
-User would indicate that they were dog and cat owners when they signed up for your emails or otherwise opted in.
+The user would indicate that they were dog and cat owners when they signed up for your emails or otherwise opted-in.

 Personalization is more than just speaking to someone and using their name.
 Email’s one-to-one relationship allows you to customize every part of the email they receive, from the salutation to the headline, lead, body copy and closing, and everything in between.
 Everything can be customized, and it doesn’t have to look like a mass message that you’ve sent to anywhere from 1,000 to 1,000,000 other people.